rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> # Updating the quartile norms shown above
     >>> pq.updateQuantiles(newActions,historySize=None)

 Parameter *historySize* (see Line 6) of the :py:meth:`performanceQuantiles.PerformanceQuantiles.updateQuantiles` method allows to **balance** the **new** evaluations against the **historical** ones.
 With **historySize = None** (the default setting), the balance in the example above is 1000/1100 (91%, weight of historical data) against 100/1100 (9%, weight of the new incoming observations).
 Putting **historySize = 0**, for instance, will ignore all historical data (0/100 against 100/100) and restart building the quantile estimation with solely the new incomping data.
-The updated quantile limits may be shown in a browser view:
+The updated quantile limits may be shown in a browser view.

     >>> # showing the updated quantile limits in a browser view
     >>> pq.showHTMLLimitingQuantiles(Transposed=True)